-Responses to sexual violence against minors, Western Kenya
+Responses to sexual violence against minors, Western Kenya (completed)

 The project entails a qualitative study of responses by responsible institutions to sexual violence directed against minors of Homa Bay County in Kenya.
 It aims to provide a better understanding of factors influencing sexual violence against minors.
 In addition, the project will investigate institutional and structural responses to sexual violence perpetration and propose prevention measures.